 Some trekkers ended up the day frolicking in the water.
 It was so tempting to swim but we decided against it.
 After walking on big rocks we sat awhile savoring the fresh scent coming from the lush vegetation and enjoyed watching the flowing river.

-Moment later, we ascend to the main camp site, passed by the picnic tables and was accompanied by Ariel, our guide to a karinderia to settle for lunch.
+A moment later, we ascend to the main campsite, passed by the picnic tables, and was accompanied by Ariel, our guide to a karinderia to settle for lunch.

 And that ended our climb today.
 It was an easy trek and I highly recommend this mountain to beginners.
 A day hike can easily be organized.